nt500/CS-361-Project/README.md

 # CS-361-Project

-I am creating a trivia game that will include questions about history, geography, biology, health, and Spanish.
+This is a trivia game which includes questions about history, geography, biology, health, and Spanish.
+You can also create and play a custom trivia game.